ankuspidy/Registration/README.md

 4). python3 manage.py migrate<br />
 5). python3 manage.py runserver<br />

-After the server run successfully, paste "http://127.0.0.1:8000/signup/" in the url bar and get yourself registered.
+After the server run successfully, paste "http://127.0.0.1:8000/signup/" in the url bar and get yourself registered.<br /><br />

+You can also set your host_user and host_password by following steps.<br />
+1).
+Create a new dummy account on the gmail.<br />
+2).
+Go to https://myaccount.google.com/lesssecureapps and toggle on 'Allow less secure apps' option.(Note that this is just for testing purpose)<br />
+3).
+Go to project 'settings.py'<br />
+4).
+Change the EMAIL_HOST_USER <b> and </b> EMAIL_HOST_PASSWORD to your respective dummy account's user and password.<br />

+<h2>All set your are ready to go.</h2>